 Every college is different in terms of its standardized testing policies, so it's your responsibility to check the policy of each school you're applying to.

-Although these lists can help, you should always make an effort to check college websites directly or call them and ask (if their websites are unclear about whether they require the ACT/SAT or not).
+Although these lists can help, you should always make an effort to check college websites directly.
+Or, if their websites are unclear about whether they require the ACT/SAT or not, call them and ask.

 Remember that a college could change its testing policy for the new school year, so don't rely on out-of-date information to tell you what you need and don't need to submit with your application!